demisto/content/Packs/AzureStorageContainer/Integrations/AzureStorageContainer/AzureStorageContainer_description.md

+To configure an instance of the integration in Cortex XSOAR, you need to supply your Storage Account Name and credentials.

+Credentials are one of the following:
+1. Storage Account SAS Token.
+2. Azure Managed Identities client id (relevant only if XSOAR installed on Azure VM).

-To configure an instance of the integration in Cortex XSOAR, you need to supply your Storage Account Name and Storage Account SAS Token.
-When you configure the integration instance, enter the Storage Account name in the Storage Account field, and the Storage Account SAS Token in the Account SAS Token field.
+When you configure the integration instance, enter the Storage Account name in the Storage Account field, and the credentials details in the relevant field.

+#### Authentication with storage account SAS Token

 To create and copy your storage account SAS Token you have to: